microsoftarchive/Learn-LTI/PRICING_STRUCTURE.md

 * [Azure Key Vault](https://azure.microsoft.com/pricing/details/key-vault/?WT.mc_id=learnlti-github-cxa)

 ### Summary
-We estimate the total cost of these services to be **less than $20 USD per month** per installation.
+We estimate the total cost of these services to be **less than $20 USD per month** per installation based on deployment and usage in line with that stipulated in the deployment guide.

 ### Functions
 ![Azure Functions](images/Pricing.Functions.PNG)